 No more trips after that.
 It was only my official visits to Aceh.
 No biggies, except the fact that I could not eat durian.

 Another quite big trip was Phuket when I was 6,5 month along.
 This time I went with Puput and Delin (my sister, also a contributor for this blog but also very lazy to write stuff).
 The trip was my second but their first.
 Booked a nice hotel in Patong and had a blast.
-The fact that we had to go around on motorcycle was not a problem at all.
+The fact that we had to go around on motorcycle was not a problem at all, for once we were both happy to be “older”, since motorcycle insurance for a 21 year old is quite expensive and a total hassle to get accepted.
 Gembolan was always very cooperative, especially when it involved travelling.
 The one big problem was my butt and back.
 They were suffering from one day beach-hoping plus Big Buddha plus wat-hopping.

 Three days after Phuket, Puput was sent to Kuala Lumpur for a meeting.
 I was a few days before reaching 7 month along.
 So he went first, and went after him on Friday.
 I had to take AirAsia’s last flight, the cheapest one.
 Since LCCT was very far from the city, Puput did not want to pick me up at the airport.
 I had to take Skybus to KL Sentral.
 To my bad luck, my phone was dead.
 The battery was drained.
 So, at 1am (yes, I meant 1am pass midnight), I had to walk around dark and deserted KL Sentral to find my darling husband.
 Finally, there he was, in McDonald trying to keep his eyes opened.